Speaking out loud and monologues

 I’ve now brought back consciousness in those moments, concentration, and fruitful thinking.

-However, it’s not what it seems, a new phenomena is happening.
+However, it’s not what it seems, a new phenomenon is happening.

 When I’ve reached my limits I frequently find myself falling in the unconscious while still keeping the conversation going.